Ecumenical Church of St Thomas the Apostle, Simpson, Bucks:

 Notes added 2022 – 2023 <back to top>

-a The graveyard burials record book for 1888 - 1976 has a handwritten marginal note on the page for 1974 stating "New parish of Woughton created Jan 1st 1974 to include former parish of Simpson."
-This was presumably an Anglican parish before it became an ecumenical one.
-(The spelling "Sympson" is used in the burials record until 1936.)
+a The graveyard burials record book for 1888 – 1976 has a handwritten marginal note on the page for 1974 stating “New parish of Woughton created Jan 1st 1974 to include former parish of Simpson.”
+This was presumably an Anglican parish before it became an ecumenical one in 1977.
+(The spelling “Sympson” is used in the burials record until 1936.)

-c If the dedication was changed at the Reformation, clearly this was only a partial change.
-A map dating from 1880 (excerpt below), and the Ordnance Survey 1:10,560 map of Buckinghamshire of 1881-1886, both show the church as “St Nicolas’s”.
+c If the dedication was changed at the Reformation, clearly this was only a partial change as the old dedication appears to have stayed in use to the late 19th century.
+A map dating from 1880 (excerpt below), and the Ordnance Survey 1:10,560 map of Buckinghamshire of 1881–1886, both show the church as “St Nicolas’s”.
 However a map produced for a sale in 1919 (excerpt below) shows it as “St Thomas’s”.

 A map of Simpson from 1880 showing St Nicholas church A map of Simpson from 1919 showing St Thomas church